KnownStormChaser/master-weather-model-list/models/nwp_models/global/canada/gem-global.md

 # GDPS (Global Deterministic Prediction System)

 ## What this model is
-The Global Deterministic Prediction System (GDPS) is a **coupled deterministic numerical weather prediction system** operated by Canada.
+The Global Deterministic Prediction System (GDPS) is Canada’s primary global numerical weather prediction system, providing deterministic forecasts of atmospheric conditions worldwide.

-It combines the **GEM atmospheric model** with **NEMO–CICE ocean and sea ice models** to produce global forecasts of atmospheric and surface conditions.
+GDPS is based on the Global Environmental Multiscale (GEM) atmospheric model and operates as part of a coupled Earth-system framework, supplying large-scale guidance and boundary conditions for Canada’s regional and high-resolution forecast systems.

 ---

 ## Who runs it
-- **Organization:** Canadian Meteorological Centre / Environment and Climate Change Canada
+- **Organization:** Canadian Meteorological Centre (CMC) / Environment and Climate Change Canada
 - **Country / region:** Canada

 ---